satoshi-kosugi/powerful-attention/README.md

 ```Shell
 python run.py --input ./dataset/main/input --ref ./dataset/main/reference --output_path output
 ```
+This colorization process requires about 14 GB of GPU memory.

 ### Historical paintings
 URLs for pairs of historical paintings and contemporary photos are recorded in `dataset/historical.txt`.
 To download the images, run: